Computomics/SoilMicrobiomeDroughtML/Marker_Taxa.md

 <figure>
 <img src="Marker_Taxa_files/figure-gfm/Phylum%20hm-1.png"
-alt="Phylum Enrichment, Significance and Importance by DAA Tools and SHAP Values of the Grass-Drought Dataset.
+alt="Phylum Enrichment, Significance and Importance by DAA Tools and SHAP Values of the Grass-Drought Dataset of the Grass-Drought Dataset.
 Binary heatmap showing the enrichment of the top 15 significant phyla from ANCOM-BC2 between Control (blue) and Drought (red) groups for the three methods used for DAA (DESeq2, ANCOM-BC2, ALDEx2) with an alpha &lt;0.05, and SHAP values obtained from the RFC.
 Corresponding bar plots comparing -log_{10}(p_adjust) values (orange) and mean(|SHAP values|) (green)." />
 <figcaption aria-hidden="true"><strong>Phylum Enrichment, Significance
-and Importance by DAA Tools and SHAP Values.</strong> Binary heatmap showing the enrichment of the top 15 significant phyla from ANCOM-BC2 between Control (blue) and Drought (red) groups for the three methods used for DAA (DESeq2, ANCOM-BC2, ALDEx2) with an alpha &lt;0.05, and
+and Importance by DAA Tools and SHAP Values of the Grass-Drought Dataset.</strong> Binary heatmap showing the enrichment of the top 15 significant phyla from ANCOM-BC2 between Control (blue) and Drought (red) groups for the three methods used for DAA (DESeq2, ANCOM-BC2, ALDEx2) with an alpha &lt;0.05, and